NeuraiProject/neurai-rpc/neurai_methods.md

   [
     [
       "address",            (string) The raven address
-      amount,                 (numeric) The amount in RVN
+      amount,                 (numeric) The amount in XNA
       "account"             (string, optional) DEPRECATED.
 The account
     ]
     ,...